 CEQA and Pub.
 Util.
 Code § 1001 require us to weigh the uncertain and relatively modest projected need for the Alberhill project against its certain significant and unavoidable impacts on aesthetics.
 We also take note of the Alberhill project cost of \$464 million or more.
-Because we find it unlikely that the Alberhill project will be needed, at all or in any case by 2021, we do not find overriding considerations that merit its approval.
+This decision takes no action on the Alberhill project at this time.
+SCE is directed to supplement the existing record with additional analyses including but not limited to: